ngyvc/block3-adv-web/exercises/inheritance-solution.md

 In the Main class -

 The given code creates two Circle objects, c1 and c2, and calculates their perimeter and area using the getPerimeter() and getArea() methods.
-The radius of each circle is first set using a double variable r.
+The radius of each circle is first set using a $variable r.
 The output displays the radius, perimeter, and area of each circle.

 ## Exercise 9